magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 * [Adobe Commerce documentation resources](https://experienceleague.adobe.com/docs/commerce.html)
 * [Magento Forums](https://community.magento.com/?_ga=2.99592990.1084044056.1559046120-720752292.1551793747)

-If you are having issues logging in to your account or believe Shared Access was set up correctly, but you still cannot see **Submit a ticket** button, please email [help center login issues](mailto:helpcenterloginissues@magento.com), and we will gladly review your account settings and support entitlements.
+If you are having issues logging in to your account or believe Shared Access was set up correctly, but you still cannot see **Submit a ticket** button, please email [Help Center login issues](mailto:helpcenterloginissues@magento.com), and we will gladly review your account settings and support entitlements.

 <h3 id="verify-email-address">
 <em>"Please verify your email address"</em> error on the Magento Account page</h3>